-The leisure & hospitality sector has the highest number of employees in Vilas County at about 1,957 or 23.4% of total employment in 2008.
-Within the leisure & hospitality sector are two prominent sub-sectors: food service & drinking places and food & beverage stores.
+The leisure & hospitality sector has the highest number of employees in Vilas County at about 2,101 or 28.3% of total employment in 2014.
+Within the leisure & hospitality sector is the prominent sub-sector: food service & drinking places.
 With the extent of lakes and recreation land, Vilas County is a popular tourist destination, creating more demand for restaurants, bars and hotels.
-Although food service is the second highest industry sub-sector, none of these employers appear on the list of top employers in the County (refer to Table 5) as jobs in food service and drinking places tend to be seasonal with many part-time positions.
-The food & beverage stores subsector is represented by Trigs and Pick'n Save.
+Although food service is the second highest industry sub-sector, none of these employers appear on the list of top employers in the County (refer to Table 5) as jobs in food service and drinking places tend to be seasonal with primarily part-time positions.

-Trade, Transportation & Utilities includes such operations as gasoline stations, wholesale food suppliers and novelty shops that also often depend on seasonal tourism is the second leading sector in Vilas County with 1,579 or 19.1% of total employment
+Trade, Transportation & Utilities includes such operations as gasoline stations, wholesale food suppliers and novelty shops that also often depend on seasonal tourism is the second leading sector in Vilas County with 1,421 or 19.1% of total employment.